cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 ### Neutral

 - It uses ADR 033 so it will need to be implemented within the Cosmos SDK, but this doesn't imply necessarily any large refactoring of existing Cosmos SDK modules.
-- It requires the ORM package.
+- The current implementation of the group module uses the ORM package.

 ## Further Discussions